data-science-ucsb/ds-website/index.md

         image: images/projectshowcase2022.jpg
         content: >-
           Our project showcase will be on on April 14th, 2022.
 Selected groups will present their data science projects to a panel of judges and have the opportunity to earn company sponsored awards.
 The project showcase will be followed by a networking event.
-      - title: When Do We Meet?
+      - title: When and Where Do We Meet?
         image: images/kickoff.jpg
         content: >-
-          General meetings are on Tuesdays and from 7:00 - 9:00 PM.
-Winter quarter meetings will remain via Zoom until the university resumes in-person classes.
+          General meetings are on Tuesdays and from 7:00 - 9:00 PM at the following locations: <br> \* Project Groups: ESB 1001 <br \*
+          Intermediate Pipeline: Girvetz 1106 <br> \*
+          Beginner Pipeline: Girvetz 2124
         actions:
           - label: Events
             url: /events-calendar